Avasam/ptle-tools/Dolphin scripts/README.md

 1. Use this fork of Dolphin <https://github.com/Felk/dolphin/releases>.
 2. Turn on "Scripting" logs and set Verbosity to "Error" or any option below (not "Notice").
-3. Clone this repository
+3. Clone this repository.
-4. Run `symlink-scripts.ps1 "<path to dolphin-scripting>"`
+4. Run `symlink-scripts.ps1 "<path to dolphin-scripting>"`.
 5. In Dolphin, under "Scripts", click "Add new Scripts" and select `Scripts/Entrance Randomizer/__main__.py`.